maxpou/maxpou.fr/_posts/2017-01-11-2016-a-year-in-review.md

 <iframe src="https://embed.ted.com/talks/larry_smith_why_you_will_fail_to_have_a_great_career" width="640" height="360" frameborder="0" scrolling="no" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-Then, a lot of things happen in my head.
-After much soul-searching, I take my decision.
-I decide to leave my company to move in Ireland, in Dublin!
-The beginning was a little bit complicated but now it's ok.
-I join [Hostelworld.com](http://www.hostelworld.com/) and I did not regret my choice to came here.
+Then, a lot of things happen in my head...

+After much soul-searching, I take my decision: let's be the CEO of my own life!
+So, I left my company, buy a single ticket to Dublin. *"See you Nantes! 🐘"*.
+To be honest, the beginning wasn't easy... but now, it's (almost) ok!
+I found an accommodation and start a new job at [Hostelworld.com](http://www.hostelworld.com/) in a multicultural team.
+For now, I did not regret my choice to came here.
 At all!
-For sure, my English level improves considerably... but I'm still not fluent!
+My English level improves considerably... but I'm still not fluent!

 ## git checkout -b 2017